tuist/tuist/projects/docs/docs/plugins/using-plugins.md

 ### Plugins

 Plugins are meant to be separate and isolated directories, each containing code used to extend existing Tuist functionality.
 You may use plugins that exist at a path local to your machine or at a git source URL to enable sharing and version control across multiple projects.
+They are fetched by running `tuist fetch`.
+If you add plugin to your project you can not generate it without fetching.

 ### Adding plugins